longwei66/minux-on-feiniao/README.md

 export PATH="$PATH:/snap/bin"
 ```

+### ssh configuration

+Copy back your keys and install these in ~/.ssh with 600 permission mode.
+Then you need to add your keys to your ssh-agent by doing `ssh-add ~/.ssh/id_rsa` if
+standard key.

 ### Updating to SID / Unstable

 The basic install was done using the testing debian stream, to switch to unsable / sid